UWMRO/react-tutorial/README.md

 };
 ```

-This is an arrow function, and it's another way in JS to define a function.
+This is an arrow function, and is another way in JS to define a function.
 This function in particular doesn't receive any arguments.
 When it runs, it checks the value of the `direction` state.
 If it's equal to `'normal'` it changes its value to `'reverse'` by calling the setter function.
 Otherwise it sets the value back to `'normal'`.
-In practice what this function switches the value of `direction` between normal and reverse, which translates in our logo changing its spinning direction.
+In practice this function switches the value of `direction` between normal and reverse every time it's called, which translates in our logo changing its spinning direction.

 ### A note on hooks and functional components

-If you've read the state documentation liked above you'll have seen that React components can also be defined as classes.
-Without going into details ([here](https://reactjs.org/docs/hooks-intro.html#motivation) is React's own motivation), it's usually preferred to define components as functions and use [hook](https://reactjs.org/docs/hooks-intro.html) to handle states, effects, etc.
+If you've read the state documentation linked above you'll have seen that React components can also be defined as classes.
+Without going into details ([here](https://reactjs.org/docs/hooks-intro.html#motivation) is React's own motivation), it's usually preferred to define components as functions and use [hooks](https://reactjs.org/docs/hooks-intro.html) to handle states, effects, etc.

 ## Step 5: adding effects

 **Goal:** learn about `useEffect` and add an effect when a page loads.

-Along with states, the other most commonly used React feature are effects.
+Along with states, the other most commonly used React feature are side effects.
 Effects are actions that happen when a page loads or when a state changes its value.
 They can be used to create logical cascade reactions to an event.
-Effects can be created by using the [useEffect](https://reactjs.org/docs/hooks-effect.html) hook.
+Side effects can be created by using the [useEffect](https://reactjs.org/docs/hooks-effect.html) hook.

 Let's change our `AUEGLogo` component to